woolballers/commander-token/README.md

 ## State of development
 Commander Token and Locked Tokens are work in progress.
 The functionality is fully implemented, and there are tests for all the functions, but the code was not audited, and is dangerous to use on live blockchains at the moment.

+## Getting involved
+Commander Token and Locked Token are part of [Woolball](https://woolball.xyz) project, come to [Woolball Discord](discord.gg/SbekPPeCxj) to be involved in Commander Token.

+## License
+The code in this repository is published under MIT license.
+The content in this repository is published under CC-BY-SA 3.0 license.

+## Credits and references
+Commander Token and Locked Tokens were created by the Woollball team, led by [Tomer Leicht](https://github.com/tomlightning) and [Eyal Ron](https://github.com/eyalron33).